 The downtown Main Street district in Columbiana hosts a concert series, nightlife, and sporting events, in addition to unique shopping, and transforms for Christmas and other major holidays.
 Although it's in Greater Birmingham, Columbiana feels like the quintessential Southern small town, with a population of about 4,000.

 The largest city in the Arctic Alaskan interior — and one of the best places to catch a glimpse of the legendary Northern Lights — is actually a beautiful small town with a population of about 32,000.
 Visitors to the downtown shopping district can enjoy music and art festivals, as well as businesses unique to Alaska's rich culture, from beading to fly fishing to tanning (leather, not skin).

 The border town of Bisbee has a hip, artsy vibe in stark contrast to its rugged, unforgiving surroundings.
 The historic downtown has resisted encroachment from big-box stores and remains sprinkled with galleries, shops, and nightlife and entertainment venues.
-A thriving arts scene has helped lured a generation of transplants who now call Bisbee home.
+A thriving arts scene has helped lure a generation of transplants who now call Bisbee home.